tsuyama1990/nnp_pipelines/README.md

     cd ace-active-carver
     ```

-2. Build the Docker images:
+2. Build and start the Docker services:
     ```bash
     # Using make (if available)
     make build

     # Or directly with Docker Compose
     docker-compose build
+    ```
+    Once built, start the services in detached mode:
+    ```bash
     docker-compose up -d
     ```